michalskop/real-time-predictions-2022/previous/2018/README.md

 `create_list.py` creates list of polling stations

 ## model from 2013
-join data from 2013 and 2018 to create model for 2018 `join_lists.py`
+a) join data from 2013 and 2018 to create model for 2018 `join_lists.py`
+note: only for first round, second round is estimated from the first round

+b) `add_voters.py` adds voters
+note: for second round only

 ## extractor
-extract data from batches to `results.csv` and `results_XXX.csv` files
+extract data from batches to `results.csv` and `results_XXX.csv` files `extractor.py`

 ## estimate results
 `estimate_results.py` estimates results